canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 ### Make your tests easy to find.

-**Put your unit tests in a test project named after the project they test.** Use the suffix "Tests" or "UnitTests".
+**Put your unit tests in a test project named after the project they test.** Use the suffix "Tests" or "UnitTests."
 For example, if you have a library called `MyLibrary`, name your test project: `MyLibrary.UnitTests`.

 **Put your unit tests separated in files named after the unit of work or entry point of the code you're testing.** Use the suffix "Tests".
 For a class `MyClass`, name your test file: `MyClassTests`.